leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-1.md

 - Invoice History
 - BOD Mapping
 - Initial Load / Import
-- Manual Sync for Customer
-- Manual Sync for Product
-- Manual Sync for Order

 These transactions can, if necessary, be modified and new transactions can be added to fulfill specific customer requirements.